Previous dayApril 27, 2026Next day

 67.6 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 63 km SW of Nanwalek, Alaska on April 27, 2026 at 14:25 UTC.
-The event originated approximately 67.6 km below the surface, classifying it as shallow crustal.
+At 14:25 UTC on April 27, 2026, a magnitude 2.0 tremor occurred 63 km SW of Nanwalek, Alaska.
+The hypocenter lay at 67.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 59.028°, -152.835°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27